Monomial stability of Frobenius images: Applications to Garsia-Haiman modules

-In this section, we will introduce $S_n$-modules called MacDonald modules, whose bi-graded Frobenius images are $\tilde{H}_\mu$, the modified MacDonald polynomials.
-We will then show that they have an \textbf{FI}-module structure and are representation stable.
+In this section, we describe $S_n$-modules known as the Garsia-Haiman modules \cite{GHmodules}, whose bi-graded Frobenius images are $\tilde{H}_\mu$, the modified Macdonald polynomials.
+We will then show that they have an \textbf{FI}-module structure and hence are representation stable by the noetherian property of \textbf{FI}-modules.
+We will then provide an alternative direct approach to showing representation stability from the monomial expansions of their Frobenius images, while obtaining new insights into the combinatorics of Macdonald polynomials (see Corollary \ref{qtKostkaMonotonicity}).